 Prevention for Anemia in Pregnancy

-Anemia during pregnancy can be best prevented by maintenance of a well-balanced diet.
+Anemia during pregnancy can be best prevented by the maintenance of a well-balanced diet.
 To compensate for the expected increase in blood production, additional consumption of foods high in iron is recommended such as red meat, beans, egg yolk, nuts, seafood, whole grains, and leafy greens such as spinach.
 An obstetrician will commonly prescribe the consumption of daily vitamins such as iron and folic acid.
 If anemia in pregnancy does develop, it can be quickly treated by the addition of iron supplements.
 Before taking any supplements or initiating any dietary changes always consult with your obstetrician.
 Pregnancy in anemia can be a serious problem, so ask your obstetrician about your potential risks for development.
 Vegetarians are at higher risk of developing anemia due to the decreased iron intake.
 Anemia in pregnancy can be easily tested through a blood test and should be monitored throughout the pregnancy.

 *Reviewed and approved by Dr. Rob Lapporte